TITLE: (Entered in a contest, so shhhh 😉 )

 “Let’s keep going,” Thomas says, and we turn back toward his car.
 The growling gets closer.
 I glance behind me again.
 A red Corvette crawls after us.

 “What the—” Thomas pulls me out of the way as the Corvette tears by us, my hair flying into my face.
 Brakes slam, leaving black tracks on the pavement.
-The Corvette circles like a huge, fiery wildcat, drives between us and the car, the engine revving.
+The Corvette circles like a huge, fiery wildcat, drives between us and Thomas’s car, the engine revving.

 Great.
 There’s nowhere to go.
 We’re about to get smeared across the pavement.

-TITLE: Beyond the Stars, Past the Moon
+TITLE: Beyond the Stars, Past the Moon a retelling of the fairy tale East of the Sun, West of the Moon

-GENRE: Science Fiction, short story
+GENRE: Science Fiction, short story for an upcoming anthology

 WORD COUNT: 8,000 words